joshuanianji/Cryptography/README.md

 ## How it works

-To try it out, just open the HTML file, which contains the compiled javascript code.
+To try it out, just open the HTML file, which contains the compiled elm code (just a bunch of javascript code).
 Tweaking the code requires a bit more work and [this documentation](https://guide.elm-lang.org/install.html) should help.